Manage a Business

 • Take advantage of something you’re good at.

-• Is there a market for your business—aka are there people willing to pay you for your products or services?
+• Is there a market for your business?
+Are there people willing to pay you for your products or services?

-• What competitors are there?
-And will you be able to stand out from the competition?
+• What is your competition?
+How will you stand out from the crowd?

-• Based on the market, will your business be profitable?
+• Based on the current and projected market conditions, can you be confident that your business will be profitable?

 3. Write a business plan.